bernardomaciel/sonar-jira/README.md

-# sonar-jira
-SonarQube JIRA Plugin
-(with metrics by priority)
+# SonarQube JIRA Plugin (with metrics by priority)
 ================

 Simple extension of the SonarQube JIRA plugin.